Riding the wave of life and growing in grace, together.

 We envision an interlinked family of youth (1 Cor.
 12:12; 1 Pet.
 3:8) who are lovingly committed to each other and the Lord (Col. 3:14; Heb.
 12:1-2), unashamed of the Gospel (Rom.
 1:16; 2 Tim.
 2:15), firm-footed in their faith (1 Pet.
 3:15), and multiplying in Christ (Jn.
 17:23; 2 Tim.
 2:2)—young people equipped to be all they are called to be and do all they are called to do in the local church, the local community, and the world abroad (Acts 1:8).

-- YOUTH CLASS: Sundays, 9:00-10:15 AM, in the Youth Room.
-We first gather in the main auditorium to worship through song with the entire church, then move to the youth room for our lesson (at about 9:30 AM).
+- YOUTH CLASS: Sundays, 9:30-10:15 AM, in the Youth Room.
+We first gather in the main auditorium to worship through song with the entire church (9:00 AM), and then move to the youth room for our lesson (at about 9:30 AM).
 We also participate in communion each Sunday, keeping the gospel front and center in every lesson we have, and we provide an opportunity to our young people to worship through giving, as well (a basket is available for all students who wish to give a joyful offering).
 Note: The first Sunday of every month is our Family Worship Sunday; on these Sundays we stay in the main auditorium with our families and friends for the entire worship service.

-- YOUTH GATHERING: Fridays, 7:30-9:00 PM in the youth room.
-Doors open at 7:00 PM; our program for the evening begins at 7:30 PM.
-Our Friday night program typically consists of a time for worship through song, a time for a gospel-centered message from our youth pastor, a time for a group activity, and a time for connecting in fellowship with one another.
+- YOUTH GATHERING: Thursdays, 6:30-8:30 PM, in the Youth Room (doors open at 6:30 PM; our program for the evening begins at 7:00 PM).
+Our Thursday nights typically consist of a time for worship through song, a time for a gospel-centered message from our youth pastor, a time for a group activity, and a time for connecting in fellowship with one another.